-My PhD thesis at the University of Strathclyde is provisionally titled “A Social History of Vasectomy in Britain, c.1920-2000”, and explores eugenics, contraception, and gender throughout the twentieth century.
+My PhD thesis at the University of Strathclyde is provisionally titled “A Social History of Vasectomy in Britain, c.1920-2000”, and explores eugenics, contraception, and masculinity throughout the twentieth century.
 For my research, I use archival sources and oral history interviews.

 If you would like to find out more about my research, please get in touch.